 After passing the qualifying examination, the student selects a three- or four-member committee to serve as the student's Dissertation Committee.
 The chair of this committee is the student's Research Advisor.
 An adjunct faculty member can serve as co-chair with a regular departmental faculty member as the other co-chair.
 This committee meets on a regular basis to supervise and assist the student in the research that will be described in the Ph.D. dissertation.
 All members of the committee must approve the dissertation.
 The student is not subjected to a formal final examination.
 Rather, the results of the dissertation project are presented at a departmental colloquium.

 The department trains students in modern research areas of plant biology concentrating in molecular, cellular, genetic, biochemical, physiological, developmental, and structural biology; as well as plant microbe interactions.
 Each student's course of study is individually designed.
 The graduate program features an introductory seminar, a two-semester core course and additional special topic courses and seminars in areas of faculty specialties.

-For additional details on this program please see the Graduate Studies Plan and a detailed outline of program requirements.
+For additional details on this program please see the Graduate Studies Plan (on this page) and a detailed outline of program requirements.